Archive

 “Last Post” – Daniel Butterfield

-On Presidents Day I probably spent too long talking to my kids and telling great stories about 2 of my favorite presidents, George Washington and Abraham Lincoln.
-(I also include John Adams, Thomas Jefferson, Ronald Reagan and maybe a few others on that list.)
+On Presidents Day I probably spent too long talking to my kids and telling great stories about 3 of my favorite presidents, George Washington, John Adams and Abraham Lincoln.
+(I also include Thomas Jefferson, Ronald Reagan and maybe a few others on that list.)
 I told them stories about Washington leading a rag-tag group of men down the American coast, barely ahead of the British warships and Hessian Mercenaries, in the snow, shoe-less, hungry… and then crossing the Delaware River in the snow and ice and winning a battle on Christmas Eve in 1776.

 I told them how all Presidents of America are not great, but the great ones have one thing in common: they have fought for the freedom and liberty of our country, our people, US.
 And there are many that have died in that fight, given their “last full measure.”
 We honor those fallen with this song.
 And then I played this video for them.